ibm-cloud-docs/cloud-infrastructure/vmware-on-prem-to-v2v.md

 7. Validation

 ## Order RackWare RMM
-{: #order-rackware-rmm-VMWare}
+{: #order-rackware-rmm-vmware}
 {: step}

-RackWare RMM tool is available on the IBM Catalog Marketplace.
+RackWare RMM tool is available on the IBM catalog marketplace.

-A VSI with the RackWare RMM software will be installed into the VPC, which was provided while ordering on the Catalog page.
+A VSI with the RackWare RMM software is installed into the VPC that was provided during the ordering process on the catalog page.
-The RMM server has a public IP address for reachability and for default login post provisioning the VSI.
+The RMM server uses a public IP address for reachability and to post provision the default login post for the VSI.

 1. Order RackWare RMM server from the IBM Cloud Marketplace.

     a.
 Select your Resource Group.

     b.
-Enter the VPC in which this should be created.
+Enter the VPC in which the server is to be created.

     c.
 Enter the resource_group.